 The first Thurston County Multiple Casualty Incident (MCI) Plan was described in 1990.
-A revision was completed on October 5, 2017 and again on October 31, 2018.
-This completed edition with revisions is being published and distributed in September of 2020-New Date A number of changes have arisen based on additional research, a number of MCI experiences, and post-incident analysis.
+Revisions were completed on October 5, 2017, October 31, 2018, and again on September 3, 2020.
+This completed edition with revisions is being published and distributed in November of 2023.
+Several changes have arisen based on additional research, a number of MCI experiences, and post-incident analysis.
 This document is the result of that review and revision.
 The personnel who participated in this work are provided below.